An Intervention Short Story

 Illy had to think.
 She was following protocol, retrying everything, next was to advise the Guiding Hand.
 They were a fair way away now, so she put together a high-speed data burst explaining the situation and adding a digital record from just before the problem.

 Chapter 7 – Jack

 Jack wasn’t sure how he felt about the change of plan.
 Assassination seemed direct and purposeful, but a part of him asked if he had the right to kill a man in cold blood just because said man was being very successful, albeit as a warlord.
 Face-to-face fighting was what he was trained for in part, but he was not a sniper or an assassin.
 He would only be following orders of course.
 But should he follow any orders without question?
-Absolute military discipline was relied on and it made sense.
-The leaders were leaders for a reason and would accept the responsibility for their decisions.
+Absolute military discipline was relied upon and it made sense.
+Leaders were leaders for a reason and would accept the responsibility for their decisions.
 Probably.
 He wondered what Illy thought about it.
 She had been quiet for a while.
 He noticed a small comms error message pop up in his virtual display.